Why lack of sleep is bad for your health

 Starting on a weekend, try to add on an extra hour or 2 of sleep a night.
 The way to do this is to go to bed when you're tired, and allow your body to wake you in the morning (no alarm clocks allowed!).

-Expect to sleep for upwards of 10 hours a night at first.
+You might sleep up to 10 hours a night at first.
 After a while, the amount of time you sleep will gradually decrease to a normal level.

 Don't rely on caffeine or energy drinks as a short-term pick-me-up.
-They may boost your energy and concentration temporarily, but can disrupt your sleep patterns even further in the long term.
+They may boost your energy and concentration in the short term, but can disrupt your sleep patterns even further in the long term.